-- (3) "Covered employer" means any medium-sized or large business as defined below engaging in business within the City that is required to obtain a valid San Francisco business registration certificate from the San Francisco Tax Collector's office or, in the case of a nonprofit corporation, an employer for which an average of fifty (50) or more persons per week perform work for compensation during a quarter.
+- (3) "Covered employer" means any medium-sized or large business as defined below engaging in business within the City that is required to obtain a valid San Francisco business registration certificate from the San Francisco Tax Collector's office or, in the case of a nonprofit corporation. an employer for which an average of fifty (50) or more persons per week perform work for compensation during a quarter.
 Small businesses are not "covered employers" and are exempt from the health care spending requirements under Section 14.3. - (4) "Employer" means an employing unit as defined in Section 135 of the California Unemployment Insurance Code or any person defined in Section 18 of the California Labor Code.
-"Employer" shall include all members of a "controlled group of corporations" as defined in Section 1563(a) of the United States Internal Revenue Code, and the determination shall be made without regard to Sections 1563(a)(4) and 1563(e)(3)(C) of the Internal Revenue Code. - (5) "Health Access Program" means a San Francisco Department of Public Health program to provide health care for uninsured San Francisco residents. - (6) "Health Access Program participant" means any uninsured San Francisco resident, regardless of employment or immigration status or pre-existing condition, who is enrolled by his or her employer or who enrolls as an individual in the Health Access Program under the terms established by the Department of Public Health.
+"Employer" shall include all members of a "controlled group of corporations" as defined in Section 1563(a) of the United States Internal Revenue Code, and the determination shall be made without regard to Sections 1563(a)(4) and 1563(e)(3)(C) of the Internal Revenue Code.

+Health program to provide health care for uninsured San Francisco residents.

+(6) "Health Access Program participant" means any uninsured San Francis